Coast Guard, DHS.

 (e) Waiver.
 The COTP may waive any of the requirements of this section for any person, vessel, or class of vessel upon finding that application of the safety zone is unnecessary or impractical for the purpose of maritime security.

-Captain, U.S. Coast Guard, Captain of the Port, Guam.
+Commander, U.S. Coast Guard, Acting Captain of the Port, Guam.

 BILLING CODE 9110-04-P